Welcome to my counselling & psychotherapy webpages

-But especially when you feel alone, frightened, in pain or have a sense that nothing has meaning anymore counselling can help.
+But especially when you feel alone, frightened, in pain or have a sense that nothing has meaning anymore counselling and psychotherapy can help.
 You may find yourself preoccupied with thoughts; worrying what people might think or what might happen.
 You want to talk but feel that no-one you know will understand.
 The thought of talking about what you really feel might be scary in itself.
 However you know something needs to change; you're not living your life to the full.

 Counselling and psychotherapy, or talking therapy, can help you; it is an opportunity for you to talk and expres feelings in a way that won't affect family members or friends as well as a way of gaining new perspectives.
 You will also discover how what you feel may help you make well informed decisions with healthy outcomes; that they can help and you don't need to be afraid of them.

 The BACP's 2014 national public attitudes survey, conducted by Ipsos MORI in March, which surveyed 2084 adults aged 16–75 (not just from Oxfordshire but from across the UK) revealed that 28 per cent had consulted a counsellor/psychotherapist, seven per cent more than in 2010, when the previous survey was carried out.
 Overall, 54 per cent had sought help from a counsellor or psychotherapist or knew a family member, friend or work colleague who had.
 In the 2004 survey, 60 per cent of people agreed that ‘people today spend too much time dwelling on their emotional difficulties; in 2014 this had dropped to 39 per cent.

 I believe we are all different.
 Counselling is not a mechanical process.
 This means that certain counselling or therapy styles suit some people more than others.
 As a counsellor/psychotherapist in Oxfordshire I practice integrative therapy, meaning I draw from a range of approaches, including behavioural, person centred and mindfulness, to provide what feels right for you.
 In addition I integrate findings from the new discipline of affective neuroscience.